ARESTIN in Chatham MA

 Six tips to remember after treatment with ARESTIN

-- Wait to floss.
-Do not floss or use toothpicks or any other devices that clean between your teeth for at least 10 days.
+3. Wait to floss.
+Do not floss or use toothpicks or any other flossing aids that clean between your teeth that have been treated for at least 10 days.